 Based on its definition, energy infrastructure comprises many components such as the physical network of pipes for oil and natural gas, electricity transmission lines, other tools to transport energy to consumers, including facilities that turn raw natural resources into useful energy products such as the rail network, truck lines, and marine transportation.
-Under the APAEC 2016-2025, energy infrastructure in ASEAN covers two main energy transport components; a gas infrastructure called the Trans-ASEAN Gas Pipeline (TAGP), and a power infrastructure called the ASEAN Power Grid (APG).
+Under the APAEC 2016-2025, the energy infrastructure in ASEAN covers two main energy transport components; a gas infrastructure called the Trans-ASEAN Gas Pipeline (TAGP), and a power infrastructure called the ASEAN Power Grid (APG).
 This article shows the current status of energy infrastructure in ASEAN’s power sector.

-By 2015, the total installed capacity of ASEAN rose to 206,818.45 MW from only 90,598 MW in 2004, or equal to annual growth rate of 7.75% for the last eleven years.
+By 2015, the total installed capacity of ASEAN rose to 206,818.45 MW from only 90,598 MW in 2004, or equal to the annual growth rate of 7.75% for the last eleven years.
 Indonesia, Malaysia, the Philippines, Thailand and Vietnam are the top five Member States which contribute to 87% of total power capacity in ASEAN.
 Singapore and the rest of AMS only contributed 6% and 7%, respectively.
-With that amount of capacity, the recorded total power generated in ASEAN by 2015 is 915,579 GWh, or increased from 856,279 GWh in 2014.
+With that amount of capacity, the recorded total power generated in ASEAN by 2015 is 915,579 GWh or increased from 856,279 GWh in 2014.

 The other energy infrastructures for the power sector are transmission and distribution system.
 In 2015, the recorded total transmission lines in ASEAN was 230,987 km, when the substation reached 425,222 MVA.
 Each Member State has its own losses in its transmission and distribution (T&D) line.
-The highest T&D losses is recorded in Myanmar, reaching 19%, followed by Brunei Darussalam at 14%, while the lowest loss is experienced by Thailand at 1.61%.
+The highest T&D losses are recorded in Myanmar, reaching 19%, followed by Brunei Darussalam at 14%, while the lowest loss is experienced by Thailand at 1.61%.

-In the long term, all AMS are expected to develop and enhance their energy infrastructures.
+In the long term, all AMS is expected to develop and enhance their energy infrastructures.
 One of the activities laid out in APAEC 2016-2025 is to continue the implementation of cross-border interconnection and the development of the first multilateral connection, namely the Lao PDR-Thailand-Malaysia (the LTM Project) grid connection.
 The activity’s main objective is to support the outcome of ASEAN Power Grid (APG) under the APAEC 2016-2025; to initiate multilateral electricity trade in at least one sub-region by 2018.
 Furthermore, investment is also an important element in reaching the APAEC targets which will require USD 27 billion of annual investment in ASEAN (1% of the region’s GDP) or USD 290 billion in total by 2025, with 75% of it allocated exclusively for the power sector.
-In conclusion, ASEAN is one of most prospective regions for energy infrastructure investments and for power market development.
-(ADP.
-Featured photo credit: http://assets.inhabitat.com)
+In conclusion, ASEAN is one of the most prospective regions for energy infrastructure investments and for power market development.

 Table 1.
 ASEAN Energy Infrastructure in Power Sector.
 Source: HAPUA Directory 2016 and ASEAN Centre for Energy data.